-On average, sellers in Illinois can expect to pay 2.99% of their home's final sale price in seller closing costs when you sell a home in Illinois.
-For a $259,879 home — the median home value in Illinois — you'd pay around $4,661.
+On average, sellers in Illinois can expect to pay 2.99% of their home's final sale price in closing costs.
+For a $267,383 home — the median home value in Illinois — you'd pay around $8,006.

-Keep reading to find out which closing costs sellers typically cover in Illinois and how much you can expect to pay for each of them.
-Need estimates for your sale?
-You'll also find our Illinois seller closing costs calculator to get a personalized estimate of your closing costs!
+Keep reading to find out which closing costs sellers are responsible for in Illinois and how much you can expect to pay for each of them.
+You can also use our Illinois seller closing costs calculator to get a personalized estimate of your closing costs!

 How much are seller closing costs in Illinois?